-Through our investment, asset management and forward funded development activities we look to minimise the environmental impact of our business, maximise the efficiency of our assets and minimise the future risk of obsolescence in our portfolio.
+Through our investment, asset and property management, forward funded development and corporate activities we look to minimise the environmental impact of our business.

 PHP is committed to the principles of continuous improvement in managing environmental issues, including the reduction of pollution and emissions, the proper management and monitoring of waste, and compliance with environmental legislation and codes of practice.